ooici/coverage-model/README.md

     mkvirtualenv --python=python2.7 coverage_model

-Use pip to install ipython, numpy and netCDF4:
+Use pip to install numpy, netCDF4, and ipython:
+*Note - numpy can be finicky, needs to be installed 'by itself'*

+    pip install numpy
+    pip install netCDF4
-    pip install ipython numpy netCDF4
+    pip install ipython

 #Source